givelotus/lotusd/doc/build-unix.md

 ninja install # optional
 ```

-This will build bitcoin-qt as well.
+This will build lotus-qt as well.

 Dependencies
 ---------------------